Anyone who has ever interviewed a job candidate understands that it can be a daunting task.

 4. Tell me what you do in your current position?

-5. Tell me about a time you identified an improvement opportunity for your employer.
+5. Tell me about a time you identified an improvement opportunity for your employer and how you solved the problem.

 6. Describe the best boss you’ve ever had.

-7. Describe the most difficult boss you’ve ever had.
+7. Describe the most challenging boss you’ve ever had.

 8. If I called your boss today, tell me how he would describe you as an employee.